BobSteagall/CppNow2018/FastConversionFromUTF-8/README.md

 --Bob

 P.S.
-For the site where this and other C++ work will appear in the future, see [The State Machine](https://bobsteagall.com).
+For the site where this and other C++ work will appear in the future, see my website [The State Machine](https://bobsteagall.com).